As the world becomes increasingly uncertain, SunPower Corporation (SPWR) offers stability - The Dwinnex

 Valuation Measures:

-As of this moment, SunPower’s Price-to-Earnings (P/E) ratio for their current fiscal year is 24.83, and their Forward P/E ratio for the next fiscal year is 18.88.
-The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 0.47.
-For the stock, the TTM Price-to-Sale (P/S) ratio is 1.39 while its Price-to-Book (P/B) ratio in mrq is 3.85.
+Investors should consider key stock statistics when deciding whether to invest or divest.
+In the wake of the recent closing price, SPWR now has a Market Capitalization of 2.22B and an Enterprise Value of 2.27B.
+As of this moment, SunPower’s Price-to-Earnings (P/E) ratio for their current fiscal year is 24.29, and their Forward P/E ratio for the next fiscal year is 18.28.
+The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 0.46.
+For the stock, the TTM Price-to-Sale (P/S) ratio is 1.27 while its Price-to-Book (P/B) ratio in mrq is 3.76.
+Its current Enterprise Value per Revenue stands at 1.30 whereas that against EBITDA is 14.86.

 Stock Price History: